 Our remit encompasses trees, street lighting and furniture, as well as roads and pavements, including parking and traffic schemes, waste and recycling.
 We are also involved in public transport issues and support campaigns against changes that might adversely affect Bedford Park.

 The Society has links with similar organisations locally and combines resources and ideas with them to tackle local issues.
 We are also a member of the London Forum of Amenity Groups, a capital-wide organisation chaired by the Society’s vice chairman, Peter Eversden.

-Recently, the Bedford Park Community Group joined forces with the Society, enabling us to provide a single, more powerful voice for Bedford Park and the whole community.
-This follows a Special General Meeting of the Bedford Park Community Group on 27 February when the formalities were completed to dissolve the association.
+In 2017, the Bedford Park Community Group joined forces with the Society, enabling us to provide a single, more powerful voice for Bedford Park and the whole community.

 We believe that we are now able to better serve the needs of our members and those of the whole local community.